sergioclemente/WorkoutPlanner/README.md

 To install the protocol handler:
 - Run this in a developer console window
--- navigator.registerProtocolHandler("web+wp", "http://workoutplanner.herokuapp.com/?wh=%s", "Workout Planner handler");
+-- navigator.registerProtocolHandler("web+wp", "http://<url>/?wh=%s", "Workout Planner handler");

 # Bugs/Feature requests
+- Implement cadence intervals #c()
+- Test pretty printing (Not very good at repeat or complex intervlas?)
 - 1min30sec not being parsed properly. e.g. (1min30sec, 105)
-- pretty print on the intervals is not very good for repeat and complex intervals
 - Can we add a "hint" for * intervals so that it computes IF better?

 Server
 * Refactor validation of parameters on server.js (params.w && params.ftp && params.tpace ...)
-* Make server.js a typescript file

 Model
-* Fix pretty print
-* Macros are not properly replacing content
 * Use collections (import * as Collections from 'typescript-collections';)
 			// TODO: Start using the hashtable here. let m = new Collections.Dictionary<string, DurationUnit>();